Striking Kellogg's workers to get 3% raises in new contract

 AP Business Writer

 OMAHA, Neb.
-(AP) — Kellogg’s has reached a tentative agreement with its 1,400 cereal plant workers that will deliver 3% raises and end a nearly two-month-long strike.
+(AP) — Kellogg’s has reached a tentative agreement with its 1,400 cereal plant workers that will deliver 3% raises and end a nearly two-month-long strike if the deal is approved.

 The five-year deal with the Bakery, Confectionary, Tobacco Workers and Grain Millers International Union also includes cost of living adjustments in the second through the fifth years of the contract and it maintains the workers’ current health benefits, the company said Thursday.

-The new deal that covers workers at all its U.S. cereal plants in Battle Creek; Omaha, Nebraska; Lancaster, Pennsylvania; and Memphis, Tennessee where all of Kellogg’s well-known brands of cereal, including Frosted Flakes and Rice Krispies.
+The new deal that covers workers at all its U.S. cereal plants in Battle Creek, Michigan; Omaha, Nebraska; Lancaster, Pennsylvania; and Memphis, Tennessee, where all of Kellogg’s well-known brands of cereal, including Frosted Flakes and Rice Krispies.

 Last month, Kellogg’s went to court in Omaha to secure an order that set guidelines for how workers behave on the picket line because the company said striking workers were blocking entrances to its cereal plant and intimidating replacement workers.
 Union officials denied any improper behavior.

+The company has been using salaried employees and outside workers to keep its plants running during the strike, and it threatened last week to begin hiring permanent replacements for some striking workers.

-The union held out for higher wages after employees had been working long hours over the past 18 months to keep up with demand during the coronavirus pandemic.
+But the union held out for higher wages after employees had been working long hours — more than 80 hours a week — over the past 18 months to keep up with demand during the coronavirus pandemic.
 And workers believed that the ongoing widespread worker shortages across the country gave them an advantage in the negotiations.

 In another recent strike, more than 10,000 Deere workers secured 10% raises and improved benefits before returning to work last month.